ziishaned/git-semver/README.md

 This will result in something along the lines of `3.5.1-dev` depending upon the last tag

 ## A Real World Example of Semantic Versioning

+Some useful examples of semantic versioning are given below:

 ```
 v0.0.0 // New project
 v0.1.0 // Add some functionality